Metric geometry of locally compact groups

 We revisit Definition \ref{cggroups} as follows:

-\begin{defn}[generation] A \textbf{generation} of a group $G$ is a pair made up of a set $S$ and an epimorphism $\pi : F_S \twoheadrightarrow G$ of the free group on $S$ onto $G$.
+\begin{defn}[generation] A \textbf{generation} of a group $G$ is a pair made up of a set $S$ and a surjective homomorphism $\pi : F_S \twoheadrightarrow G$ of the free group on $S$ onto $G$.
 The \textbf{relations} of such a generation are the elements of $\textnormal{Ker} (\pi)$. \end{defn}

 \begin{defn}[presentation] A \textbf{presentation} of a group $G$ is a triple made up of a generation $(S, \pi)$ as above and a subset $R$ of $F_S$ generating $\textnormal{Ker} (\pi)$ \emph{as a normal subgroup}.
 The notation